Helsinki to Tallinn by Ferry on a Summer Morning

 Helsinki is a small, relaxed city, making it a perfect destination for a weekend break.
-The passenger ports are within walking distance of the hotels and hostels in the city centre and a taxi ride takes less than ten minutes.
+The passenger ports are within walking distance of the hotels and hostels in the city centre and a taxi ride takes less than 10 minutes.
 There are several operators running ferries between Finland and Estonia with the three major ones charted later in the article.
 When I made the journey with my girlfriend in August 2010, we opted for Eckero Line which cost us 43 EUR (euros) each for a return trip.
 A one-way ticket was exactly half that price.
-Four weeks prior to our departure, I’d trawled the internet for the cheapest ticket available and the search lead to Eckero Line’s basic foot passenger fare.
-Seasoned web shoppers with a gift for scouting a bargain might be able to find something cheaper or by booking tickets well in advance.
+Four weeks prior to our departure, I’d trawled the internet for the cheapest ticket available and the search led to Eckero Line’s basic foot passenger fare.
+Seasoned web shoppers with a gift for scouting a bargain might be able to find something cheaper or save money by booking tickets well in advance.

 Helsinki to Tallinn Across the Baltic Sea and Gulf of Finland